Table of Contents

 That means more of your supporters are likely to sit up and take notice when you send them an annual appeal letter.

-Combining that with similarly high visibility channels like text messages (98% open rate) for follow up on donation appeals can ensure that supporters get and read your message in some shape or form by the end of the year.
+Combining that with similarly high visibility channels like text messages (98% open rate) for follow-up on donation appeals can ensure that supporters get and read your message in some shape or form by the end of the year.

-The objectives of your year-end annual appeal letters
+The objectives of your annual appeal letter

-Evaluate why you want to send an annual appeal letter before starting your campaign.
+Once you have figured out which type of annual appeal letters you are going to send.
+The next step is to evaluate why you want to send an annual appeal letter before starting your campaign.

 Here are some good reasons to send one:

-• You want to thank supporters, fill them in on upcoming endeavors for the next year and ask for support
+- You want to thank supporters, fill them in on upcoming endeavors for the next year, and ask for support

-• You want to talk to different groups of prospective donors (say monthly donors vs prospects) with messages tailored to their behavior
+- You want to talk to different groups of prospective donors (say, monthly donors vs prospects) with messages tailored to their behavior

-• Inspire generosity by showcasing powerful, real-life stories that demonstrate the real difference donors make
+- Inspire generosity by showcasing powerful, real-life stories that demonstrate the real difference donors make

-• Motivate one-time potential donors to become loyal, recurring contributors by highlighting the ongoing need and consistent impact of their support.
+- Motivate one-time potential donors to become loyal, recurring contributors by highlighting the ongoing need and consistent impact of their support.

 Having an objective will allow you later to measure the success of your effective annual appeal letter.